Mitral Valve Surgery

 Transcatheter Edge-to-Edge Repair (TEER) of the Mitral Valve using a V-Clamp device

-Last year, veterinary cardiologists Dr Brad Gavaghan, Dr Fiona Meyers and Dr Chris Lam brought to Australia a new mitral valve surgery option for patients diagnosed with mitral valve disease.
-The V-Clamp, an evolution of the Mitraclip used in human cardiology, has been successfully implanted in over 150,000 people worldwide who have benefited by extension of life-expectancy.
-While the long-term value of the V-Clamp in dogs is not yet known, it has been implanted with similar safety and success in dogs.
+In 2023, veterinary cardiologists Dr Brad Gavaghan, Dr Fiona Meyers and Dr Chris Lam brought to Australia a new mitral valve surgery option for patients diagnosed with mitral valve disease.
+Transcatheter edge-to-edge repair (TEER) of the mitral valve using the V-Clamp is an evolution of the same surgery in human patients using the Mitraclip, a device which has been successfully implanted in over 150,000 people worldwide who have benefited by extension of life-expectancy.
+The long-term value of the surgery in dogs appears similarly superior to medical treatment with 80% of dogs alive 1-year post-operatively and 78% of dogs alive 2 years following surgery.

 Veterinary Cardiologists Australia is the only specialist cardiology group performing this procedure in Australia and since commencement of their TEER program in 2023, patients which have had mitral valve repair using the V-Clamp have demonstrated exceptional outcomes.